 You will notice that all activity is within a cycle.
 Every "end" creates a new cycle.
 The aim of a process construct is not to end, but to cycle in a more efficient way.

 Level one will always be the core process.
 Level two introduces the process families into the process construct.
 From level three downwards we simply divide child processes to make them manageable.
 There can be more than one process family within a system.
-In the above sketch, "System 4" holds two process families.
-The other systems each hold one process family.
-Organisations can structure their construct as they deem fit.
-Yet, the sketch above only shows how we create a construct.
-It is not possible to show the back loops and direct relationships.
-In other words, the sketch does not show most of the complexity involved in a process construct.
+In our example, "core business" holds four process families.
+The "resource system" has only one process family.
+Organisations can structure their construct as they see fit.

+The sketch below shows the basic structure of a construct.
+Each circle is a process.
 Org will capture all its implied intelligence within the construct.
 The effect is that Org will need no added information for its various applications.
-Applications such as performance-, risk-, cost-, etc., will run on data that they draw from the process construct.
-These applications need not create more data.
+Applications such as performance-, risk-, cost-, etc., runs on data.
+They draw this data from the process construct.
+These applications do not have to create more data.
 This enables advanced technology to give real time reporting on any operational application.

-To depict a process construct is not the entire task.
-Most of the work is to create and define intelligence within the construct.
-The construct becomes the blueprint for the operations of Org.
+A process construct is the blueprint for the operations of Org.
 It gives a nodal point where we can extract and apply data to generate a myriad of reports.
 It shows how activity flows and where Org uses its resources.
 It increases efficiency and enables effectiveness.
 It gives a scientific way to grasp the operations of Org.

 © 2018: CFT Hendrikz